michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 ```

 **What Happens:**
 The AI will create a realistic executive debate where each stakeholder has legitimate but competing priorities.
-Students see that there's rarely a perfect answer—only trade-offs and compromise.
+Students see that there's rarely a perfect answer,only trade-offs and compromise.

 ### Follow-Up Task for Students